Mission

 Evan Hanczor, our chef/owner, was the longtime chef and a partner at Egg in Williamsburg.

-In the dining room, Nora leads our amazing service team of Shany, Joya, Jeanna, Natalie, Ebon, and Heather.
+In the dining room, Nora leads our amazing service team of Shany, Joya, Jeanna, Natalie, Ebon, and Santiago.

 Tables of Contents